-Thunderbolt 3 and USB-C are frequently mentioned in the same breath, which can make understanding the difference between the two quite challenging for the average person.
+Thunderbolt 3 and USB-C are frequently mentioned in the same breath, making understanding the difference between the two quite challenging for the average person.

 Both are hardware connection technologies, but they do function in different ways.
 Here’s everything you need to know about USB-C, Thunderbolt 3, how they overlap, and what their specialties are.

-USB-C is one of the latest USB hardware designs, a very significant upgrade for the USB port that added some important features, including the ability to (at last) connect no matter side was up, and the ability to deliver up to 100 watts of power to charge devices.
-It can also provide data transfer speeds up to 10Gbps, and supports video for a 4K display — although the connection does need converters to properly output audio data.
+USB-C is one of the latest USB hardware designs, a very significant upgrade for the USB port that added some important features, including the ability to (at last) connect no matter which side was up and the ability to deliver up to 100 watts of power to charge devices.
+It can also provide data transfer speeds up to 10Gbps and support video for a 4K display — although the connection does need converters to output audio data properly.

 Then we have Thunderbolt.
-Thunderbolt was a connectivity technology developed via a partnership between Intel and Apple, a combination of PCI Express, DisplayPort and DC power technologies.
+Thunderbolt was a connectivity technology developed via a partnership between Intel and Apple, a combination of PCI Express, DisplayPort, and DC power technologies.
 This makes Thunderbolt a versatile connection option for the devices that support it, and Thunderbolt 3 is currently the fastest, most powerful version available.
-As you might expect, Thunderbolt connections are frequently found on Apple products, although other brands around the world have made use of them as well.
+As you might expect, Thunderbolt connections are frequently found on Apple products, although other brands worldwide have made use of them as well.

-Now comes the complicated part: The two connection technologies were separate for a number of years, supporting different devices for different people.
-However, as time passed this became less feasible, and the two technologies started to resemble each other more.
+Now comes the complicated part: The two connection technologies were separate for several years, supporting different devices for different people.
+However, as time passed, this became less feasible, and the two technologies started to resemble each other more.